-COMMITTEES
+10 COMMITTEES

 Rule 37.
 Committee on Committees.
-There shall be a Committee on Committees composed of the Speaker of the House, the Speaker Pro Tempore, the Majority Caucus Chair, the Majority Floor Leader of the House, the Majority Whip, and the Minority Floor Leader of the House.
+There shall be a Committee on Committees composed of the Speaker of the House, the Speaker Pro Tempore, the Majority Caucus Chair, the Majority Floor Leader of the House, the Majority Whip, [and] the Minority Floor Leader of the House, the Minority Caucus Chair, and the Minority Whip.
 The Speaker shall be Chair of the Committee and the majority of the Committee shall have full power to act on all matters referred to the Committee, either by these rules or by the action of the House.
 All bills and joint or concurrent resolutions shall, upon their introduction, be automatically referred to the Committee on Committees who shall refer same to the proper Committee not later than the fifth day in which the House is in session after the date of introduction.
-Simple resolutions shall be referred to the appropriate committee or the floor of the House, in accordance with Rule 64.

 The Committee on Committees shall have supervision and control over all employees of the House, whether elected by the House or provided by the Legislative Research Commission, and the Committee on Committees shall see that they perform all of their duties to the House and the members thereof.
 The Committee on Committees is empowered to discharge any or all said employees and officers except the constitutional officers of the House.
-The Committee on Committees shall appoint the members of all standing and special committees and shall fill any vacancies thereon in accordance with Rule 39.
+The Committee on Committees shall appoint the members of all standing and special committees and shall fill any vacancies thereon in accordance with